xuchang116/smCounter/README.md

   * primers.NA12878-194-genes-63-indels.10867.coding.bed -- Bed file for the target region of N0030 panel
   * SR_LC_SL.nochr.bed -- simple repeat, low complexity, satellite region
   * simpleRepeat.bed -- tandem repeat region
-  * example -- The folder contains an example of running smCounter on a BAM file with UMIs.
+  * example -- The folder contains an example of running smCounter on Illumina paired end reads with UMIs (library prepared using QIAseq targeted DNA panels).
 The BAM file is a subset of N0030 data (see BMC Genomics paper) that covers part of BRCA1 gene